Who Wants to be an Animal Millionaire?

 I know at first blush the idea of saving so many animals may sound impossible.
 But the fact is that there are dozens and dozens of activists out there who’ve done it, and you can too.
 I’ve got a number of friends who are multimillionaires when it comes to keeping animals from harm.

-There’s Stewart Solomon, for instance, a father and schoolteacher who makes time every week to visit college campuses and pass out Vegan Outreach literature.
+There’s Stewart Solomon, for instance, a father and schoolteacher who makes time every week to visit college campuses and pass out pro-animal, pro-veg literature.
 There’s Mahi Klosterhalfen, an activist who is convincing supermarkets and universities across Germany to stop purchasing eggs from battery henhouses.

 There’s Jennifer Fearing, who uses her training as an economist to evaluate and exploit weaknesses in America’s factory farming industry.

 These are all people who are helping animals on an enormous scale; they’ve undoubtedly each blown well past the “millionaire” mark when it comes to helping animals.
 But what’s surprising is how achievable it is to become this sort of millionaire.
 All you need to do is to get about 500 young people to switch to a vegetarian or vegan diet.
 Since each 20-year-old will likely eat another 2000 chickens and other farmed animals over the course of his or her life, that works out to about a million animals for every 500 young people who change their diets.

 I’ll be writing a lot in the future about different ways you can reach the million-animal mark.
 But for now, I just hope you’ll be excited about setting some big personal goals for protecting animals.

 How many animals would you like to save?
 Why not add a zero to the end of that number?